peterzimon/docs-api/content/index.md

 - `featured:true` - all resources with a field `featured` that is set to `true`.
 - `featured:true+feature_image:null` - looks for featured posts which don't have a feature image setby using `+` (and).
 - `tag:hash-noimg` - `tag` is an alias for `tags.slug` and `hash-noimg` would be the slug for an internal tag called `#NoImg`.
 This filter would allow us to find any post that has this internal tag.
+- `tags:[photo, video, audio]` - filters posts which have any one of the listed tags, `[]` (grouping) is more efficient than using or when quering the same field.
+- `primary_author:my-author` - `primary_author` is an alias for the first author, allowing for filtering based on the first author.
+- `published_at:>'2017-06-03 23:43:12'` - looks for posts published after a date, using a date string wrapped in single quotes and the `>` operator

 ### Syntax Reference